snowflake_streaming

 Ingest data from Redpanda using consumer groups, decode the schema using the schema registry, then write the corresponding data into Snowflake.

-To create multiple Redpanda Connect streams to write to each output table, you need a unique channel prefix per stream.
-In this example, the channel_prefix field constructs a unique prefix for each stream using the host name.
+• To create multiple Redpanda Connect streams to write to each output table, you need a unique channel prefix per stream.
+The channel_prefix field constructs a unique prefix for each stream using the host name.

 input: